 When not working, Dana enjoys watching baseball (San Francisco Giants), basketball (Golden State Warriors), and college football (USC Trojans).
 She also loves movies and quality TV, cooking (especially with her Instant Pot), and travel.
 She is a part-time contributor to a San Francisco Giants fan blog under the nom de plume of Dr. Lefty (http://togetherweregiants.com/).

 B.A.
 University of California, Davis--English/Creative Writing, minor in Political Science (with honors)

 M.A.
 California State University, Sacramento--English/Teaching English to Speakers of Other Languages

 Ph.D.
 University of Southern California, Applied Linguistics

-Her research has focused extensively on response to student writing and on written corrective feedback in second language writing.
+Her research has focused generally on teaching second language readers and writers and specifically on response to student writing and written corrective feedback in second language writing.
 Her work has been published in a range of journals including TESOL Quarterly, Research in the Teaching of English, Studies in Second Language Acquisition, Journal of Second Language Writing, Across the Disciplines, Writing and Pedagogy, TESOL Journal, Assessing Writing, Language Teaching, College English, and CATESOL Journal.
-One of her articles won the Best Article of the Year in the Journal of Second Language Writing (1997) and another (2001) was Honorable Mention.